funakoshi2718/funakoshi-miner/README.md

 Funakoshi-Miner is the fastest miner for **Bitcoin-Gold** with the new Proof-Of-Work algorithm,

+How to run Funakoshi-Miner on Windows and choose the 2miners BitcoinGold pool:

+    funakoshiMiner.exe --algo 144_5 --pers BgoldPoW --server btg.2miners.com --port 4040 --user your-btg-wallet-addr.rig-id

 How to run Funakoshi-Miner on Windows and choose the Suprnova BitcoinGold pool:

      funakoshiMiner.exe -l btg.suprnova.cc:8817 -u your-account-name.worker-name